SylviaRemington/KindUp/README.md

 - **KindAct Dashboard:** Logged-in users can create, read, update, and delete their own acts of kindness.

-- **Public Kind Acts Catalogue of Ideas You Can Use for Random Acts Of Kindness:** Anyone can browse all submitted kind acts on the index page.
+- **Public Kind Acts Catalogue of Ideas You Can Use for Random Acts Of Kindness:** Logged-In Users can browse all submitted kind acts on the kind acts index page.

 - **User Comments:** Registered users can leave thoughtful comments on individual kind acts.

-- **Likes System:** Users can “like” a kindness, with each like tied to their user account.
+- **Likes System:** (Future Stretch Goal) Users can “like” a kindness, with each like tied to their user account.

 - **Auth & Permissions:** Only creators can edit or delete their own kind acts, with route protection in place.

-- **Kindness Metadata:** Each act includes title, description, and custom checkboxes for unique kindness types.
+- **Kindness Metadata:** Each act includes title, description, and custom checkboxes for unique kindness types - e.g. If the kind act is a tried-and-true-tested act or brand new!

 ## Tech Stack